kisinga/Dukahub/DEPLOY.md

-In order to deploy to Azure
+# Deploy to Azure

+## Initial COnfiguration

-create a storage account, and into it create a file share.
+Create a storage account, and into it create a file share.
 Note down it's name for use at a later stage

 create a web app
 Basics Tab